hellochang/hellochang.github.io/_posts/2020-07-01 Working from Home.md

 # My Responsiblities
 # A Typical Day
-# Is working from home better
+# working from home vs. working in the office
+## Productivity
+## Effective of Communication
+## Always on the Clock

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjEzMTI3NjddfQ==
+eyJoaXN0b3J5IjpbOTkwMTkzNjEyXX0=
 -->